Inspiring and providing support for wellness is my passion. It cracks me up to realize I have been a health educator for five decades!

 “Susan oozes enthusiasm, pleasure, and joy.
 The energy she brings to her passion for wellness is absolutely infectious.
 I dare you to hear her speak, read her work, or spend some time with her and NOT get inspired!”

-~Kate Northrup, author of Money: A Love Story
+~Kate Northrup, best-selling author of Money: A Love Story

 My teaching career began in the early 70s.
 My former students have described me as someone who taught them from an empowering, respectful, loving, and compassionate perspective.
 My goal was to present practical health information, decision-making, and communication skills from my heart to theirs.
 I wasn’t one of those authoritative, “listen to me or else” teachers.
 My energy flowed straight across rather than from the top down.
 I didn’t know everything, and OMG, I could write a book on what I learned from my students through the years!

 After teaching high school health education for almost two decades, I was asked to serve as a consultant to the American College Health Association and provide HIV/AIDS education training for college health professionals across the United States.
 I loved it.
 It was my first taste of traveling and it was invigorating to meet others who also had a vision of a healthier and more compassionate world.
+In the late 80s, I developed and taught “AIDS Awareness” at Piedmont Virginia Community College.
+That course was one of the first college-level HIV/AIDS classes ever taught in the United States.
 (Read more below as to how I found myself learning more about this topic in the early years of this epidemic.)

 I have written four health-related books, well, actually, if you include the follow up revised editions, let’s make it eight.
 My first book, Into the Mouths of Babes (Betterway Publications, 1984) was one of the first infant nutrition books ever published that offered nutritional guidance and recipes for feeding children a healthy vegetarian diet.
 The second edition (Betterway Books, an imprint of F & W Publications, Inc., 1995) was written during my years at the University of Virginia.
 The third (completely updated and lovingly revised) edition of Into the Mouths of Babes: A whole foods nutrition guide to feeding your infants and toddlers (2013, Balboa Press, a division of Hay House), is the book I am most passionate about sharing.
 My vision for this book is that it will support the loving feeding of the world’s children with the most important ingredient of all–love.